masa-finance/docs/docs/analytics/react-sdk-installation.md

 ---
-title: Analytics React SDK Installation
+title: React SDK Installation
 ---

-## Masa Analytics React
+## Masa Analytics for React

 Welcome to Masa Analytics React!
 This library offers a customizable, easy-to-use React component for connecting to Masa Analytics, all crafted in TypeScript.